LoyolaChicagoBooks/introcs-csharp/rst/lab-versioncontrol.rst

        gkt@gkt-mini:~/gkt170$ hg add labs/hello.cs

 #.
-Commit the changes, and then see the log entry.
-If you set the .hgrc file,
+Commit the changes, and then see the log entry
-   the command somewhere inside your local repository could be::
+   with the commands below.
+If you set the .hgrc file, the command somewhere inside your local repository could be::

        hg commit -m "adding an .hgignore file and Hello, World to the project"